Legend-Master/windows-touch-simulator/README.md

 - Requires Windows 10 +
 - If you want it to work on elevated apps like task manager, run it as admin

+## Credits

+- The system tray icon is made from the touch and cursor icon from [Material Design Icons](https://github.com/Templarian/MaterialDesign)

 ## TODO

 - [ ] Understand how to use touchpad zoom instead of touch zoom